-WWF-Australia is fully accredited by the Department of Foreign Affairs and Trade (DFAT), under the Australian NGO Cooperation Program (ANCP).
+WWF-Australia is accredited with the, under the Australian NGO Cooperation Program (ANCP).

 We welcome feedback on any aspects of our operations and conduct.
-If you have any feedback or complaints please go to our contact us page.
+If you have any feedback or complaints please go to our .

-If you would like to know more about how we handle complaints you can have a look at our Complaint Handling Policy.
+If you would like to know more about how we handle complaints you can have a look at our .

-More information about the ACFID Code of Conduct is available from www.acfid.asn.au/code-of-conduct or by contacting ACFID on or 02 6281 9211.
+More information about the ACFID Code of Conduct is available fromor by contacting ACFID on or 02 6281 9211.
 Complaints relating to alleged breaches of the Code of Conduct by any signatory agency can be made by any member of the public to the ACFID Code of Conduct Committee.
 Complaints should be marked ‘confidential’ and emailed to: .
 Or posted to: Chair, ACFID Code of Conduct Committee Care Of ACFID Private Bag 3 Deakin ACT 2600 Australia

 Whether it's at home or in the office, we believe that, together, we can all play a part in reducing our pressure on the environment.
 That’s why our commitment to the planet is not just embedded in the work that we do.
 It's also in the way that we do it.